 During this course, you will gain exposure to the five individual trades that make up our IT Specialists.
 This will help to inform your selection of which career path to pursue going forward.
 Selections for these trades are based on factors such as your personal and location-based preferences, existing qualifications and experience, your performance as well as the availability of positions.

-Radio Frequency Technician + Operational Support and Information Specialist Junior Course
+Radio Frequency Technician + Information Management Specialist Junior Course

 This five week course conducted at Linton Military Camp will teach you the requirements to operate all Communications Access Nodes (CANs) and their RF suites, including Satellite and Cellular systems.
 You will also learn first line operational support within a Command Post environment.
 You will receive instruction on advanced combat radios, construction of HF, VHF and UHF antennas, wide band satellite systems, communication security processes, Command Post operations and information assurance.

 This four week course conducted at Linton Military Camp will teach you the requirements to operate as a Detachment member or as an independent deployed Signaller.
 You will be taught basic electrical principles, planning and designing long range radio communications, advanced radio operations and managing multichannel satellite links.

 This four week course conducted at Linton Military Camp will teach you the requirements to design, implement and advise on RF communications systems.
 You will be taught data communications concepts, multiplexing concepts,RF technology concepts, planning short and medium distance communications links, frequency plan designing and how to produce communications instructions and cellular communications technologies.